jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-I-23-checkpoint.md

 lastly, the 1, which is in the fourth row, becomes 1000; so that we read the given number thus;

-"One thousand, seven hundred, and sixty-five."
+> One thousand, seven hundred, and sixty-five.

 <span class="art">244</span> As the value of figures becomes always ten times
 greater, as we go from the right towards the left, and as it